 Welcome home to the Playhouse.

-We are thrilled to be inviting audiences back into our theater.
 There is nothing like the live theater experience: performances that make you feel, think, and spark a conversation — shared between actors and audience.
 Once again we have a full season on our stage and we can’t wait to share these wonderful shows with you.
 Under the lights this year we have five stories of triumph, family and hope.

-As of August 31, the Playhouse requires every audience member to be fully vaccinated and wear a mask, ensuring a safe environment for all, so you can sit back, enter the story, and leave the world behind.
-For more details on our safety protocols, visit our FAQ page.
+The Playhouse requires every audience member in our theater spaces to be fully vaccinated and wear a mask, ensuring a safe environment for all, so you can sit back, enter the story, and leave the world behind.
+For more up-to-date details on our protocols, visit our COVID-19 safety page.

 2022 season overview